tamaragevorgyan/gettyimages-api/documentation/endpoints/download/CreateDownloadRequest.md

 | _DownloadUrl_.UrlAttachment 	| String		| Identifies the URL the client uses to download the image.
 The HTTP response to a GET of this URL specifies a MIMETYPE, causing a browser to popup a save dialog.	|

 ###Workflow Example
-1. Call CreateSession with system and user credentials to create an authentication token.
+1. Call [CreateSession][] with system and user credentials to create an authentication token.
-2. Call SearchForImages to find images that are available for download by checking the ApplicableProductOfferings.
+2. Call [SearchForImages][] to find images that are available for download by checking the ApplicableProductOfferings.
-3. Call GetLargestImageDownloadAuthorizations to get the DownloadTokens that authorize download access to the desired images.
+3. Call [GetLargestImageDownloadAuthorizations][] to get the DownloadTokens that authorize download access to the desired images.
 4. Call CreateDownloadRequest, providing the DownloadTokens in the request.
 5. The collection of DownloadUrls is returned.
 The UrlAttachment field has a value if the Status is "Available" and the customer is authorized to download the image.

+[StatusCodes]: ../../appendix/StatusCodes.md
+[CreateCustomer]: ../account/CreateCustomer.md
+[CreateSession]: ../session/CreateSession.md
+[CreateApplicationSession]: ../session/CreateApplicationSession.md
+[GetCountries]: ../data/GetCountries.md
+[AddItemsToLightbox]: ../lightbox/AddItemsToLightbox.md
+[DeleteItemsFromLightbox]: ../lightbox/DeleteItemsFromLightbox.md
+[CreateLightbox]: ../lightbox/CreateLightbox.md
+[DeleteLightbox]: ../lightbox/DeleteLightbox.md
+[GetLightbox]: ../lightbox/GetLightbox.md
+[GetLightboxHeaders]: ../lightbox/GetLightboxHeaders.md
+[UpdateLightboxHeader]: ../lightbox/UpdateLightboxHeader.md
+[CreateDownloadRequest]: ../download/CreateDownloadRequest.md
+[GetImageDownloadAuthorizations]: ../download/GetImageDownloadAuthorizations.md
+[GetLargestImageDownloadAuthorizations]: ../download/GetLargestImageDownloadAuthorizations.md
+[GetEventDetails]: ../search/GetEventDetails.md
+[GetImageDetails]: ../search/GetImageDetails.md
+[SearchForImages]: ../search/SearchForImages.md
+[SearchForVideos]: ../search/SearchForVideos.md